 Day 4 — Ilhéus

 Board the National Geographic Explorer and set sail for Ilhéus, once Brazil’s flourishing cacao capital.
-See the Cathedral of São Sebastião, visit a cacao plantation, and stop in at the world’s only sloth sanctuary.
-There’s also time to take in a musical performance, go birding, or relax on a lovely beach.
+Once there, choose between a cacao plantation visit with a stop at the Cathedral of São Sebastião or a birdwatching excursion in the Atlantic Forest.
+There’s also time to take in a musical performance in the evening.
 (B,L,D)

 Day 5 — Abrolhos Marine National Park